rfpludwick/rfpludwick.github.io/_projects/unifi-phantom-clients-cleanup.md

 removes it from the Controller.
 This helped me reduce the number of clients I saw at the time, 500+, down to to something like 80.

+Please note that this does not appear to work with versions of the UniFi Controller 6.2 or older, possibly even 6.1 or older.
+They removed a key API call for some inexplicable reason - the call to forget a client from the network.

 - Repository is at [https://github.com/rfpludwick/unifi-phantom-clients-cleanup](https://github.com/rfpludwick/unifi-phantom-clients-cleanup)